MarianoAIglesias1994/irc-time-bot/README.md

 In addition, it can be integrated into an actual [Freenode](https://freenode.net/) IRC server.

 Finally, the project is bundled into a simple reusable [NPM package](#📦-Using-the-bot-as-an-NPM-package) to invoke the bot.

+In [this presentation](https://docs.google.com/presentation/d/1jG7fV7fZlkpp3yjdVgCYtKClUTfEFrdzgVqyUr03Oo0/edit?usp=sharing) you can see a little bit about the project.

 ## 🌅 Getting Started